 FALL 2024 candidacy

-Please note that the KEY courses for the 2024 Fall Veterinary Technology candidacy application are expected to change.
-The updated 4 KEY courses will be evaluated for program admission in Fall I 2024.
-A new Vet Tech handbook reflecting these changes will be updated and posted on December 15, 2023.
+Please note that the KEY courses for the 2024 Fall Veterinary Technology candidacy application have changed.
+The updated 4 KEY courses that will be evaluated for Program admission beginning in Fall 2024 are listed below.
+Please refer to the 2024-2025 Vet Tech Handbook reflecting these and other changes related to application to and progression through the clinical phase of the Veterinary Technology Program.

 The clinical phase of the Veterinary Technology Program at LaGuardia Community College is comprised of a series of courses that introduce students to topics in small, large, exotic and research animal technology.
 Specific areas of study include veterinary anesthesia, nursing, dentistry, radiology pharmacology, pathophysiology, laboratory techniques and animal handling.